 Dwelling insurance is complicated, especially when you don’t own the whole building you occupy.
 As a condo owner, you’re only responsible for insuring the internal contents of your unit, and your condo association handles the rest.
 Southpoint can help you determine where your condo association’s coverage ends and where yours should begin.

 Individual condo insurance policies are unique because they build on your condo association’s existing policy.
-Whereas renter’s policies only cover your personal property and liability, condo policies add coverage for the interior structures in your owned space.
+Whereas renter’s insurance policies only cover your personal property and liability, condo policies add coverage for the interior structures in your owned space.
 Because your condo association owns the exterior of your building and the shared space around it, you aren’t responsible for insuring those areas.

 Different condo association policies, also known as master policies, contain varying levels of coverage, which is why it’s crucial to read the master policy before securing personal condo coverage.
 Condo association policies typically cover the following: